metal-toolbox/alloy/README.md

-### Alloy - hardware inventory collector.
+## Alloy

-Alloy collects and publishes server hardware inventory.
+Alloy collects and stores server hardware inventory and bios configuration data.

 Hardware inventory includes information on the hardware components present on a server, the firmware versions installed and the component health status.